 Add a Column to a Dataframe in R Based on Values in Other Columns

-In the first example, we are going to add a new column based on whether the values in the columns “A” and “B” match.
+In the first example, we will add a new column based on whether the values in columns “A” and “B” match.
 Here’s how to add a new column to the dataframe based on the condition that two values are equal:

 # R adding a column to dataframe based on values in other columns: